laravel-enso/forms/README.md

 The main `VueForm.vue` component takes the following parameters:
 - `data`, object, represents the configuration used to render the form and its elements | required
 - `params`, object, can be used to send additionnal parameters with the form request | default `null` | (optional)
+- `i18n`, function, a translation/internationalization function, that can be used when if using the component outside of the Enso ecosistem.
+By default, it attempts to use the Enso `__` translation function if available
+- `locale`, string, the locale to be used by the various sub-components  | default `en` | (optional)

 Note: when sending extra parameters, on the back-end they can be accessed in the request's `_params` attribute.